 Lake Tahoe Nevada, USA Travel Guide

-For summer (June-August), pack lightweight, breathable clothing like shorts, t-shirts, and tank tops for daytime.
+For summer (June-August), bring lightweight, breathable clothing like shorts, t-shirts, and tank tops for daytime.
 Bring long pants and a Light jacket or fleece for cool evenings.
 Include Swimwear for lake activities.
-A Rain jacket or Waterproof shell jacket is useful for unexpected showers.
+A Rain jacket or Waterproof shell jacket is useful for pop-up showers.

 For winter (December-March), pack heavy-duty insulated waterproof Ski jacket and pants.
-Wear multiple warm base layers (thermal underwear).
-Bring fleece or down mid-layers.
+Wear multiple warm base layers (long underwear).
+Bring a fuzzy jacket or down mid-layers.
 A Warm hat, Waterproof gloves or mittens, and a neck gaiter are needed.
 Choose warm, moisture-wicking Socks (wool or synthetic).

 Sturdy, broken-in Hiking boots or Trail shoes good for ankle support and grip.